edwardslab-wustl/dxm/README.md

 - testSample_reconstructed_2_subpops.txt  - regions with 2 major methylation profiles
 - testSample_allVitProb.txt  - list of all relative posterior probabilities

 These are tab-delimited files.
+The format for testSample_reconstructed_1_subpops.txt is:
+1. chromosome
+2. position
+3. position2
+4. region name
+5. methylation state of major (only) subpopulation

 The format for testSample_reconstructed_2_subpops.txt is:
-1. region name
+1. chromosome
 2. position
+3. position2
+4. region name
-3. methylation state of minor subpopulation
+5. methylation state of minor subpopulation
-4. methylation state of major subpopulation
+6. methylation state of major subpopulation

 ### dxm_callIDMR